 But this year’s class of unrestricted free agents extends far beyond Hall and the intrigue surrounding the biggest fish in this year’s free agent pond.

-Here’s a look at the top UFAs-to-be of 2020, which we’ll be updating over the course of 2019-20 as the season — and all the rumours and reports that come with it — continues.
+Here’s a look at the top UFAs-to-be of 2020, which we’ll continue to update over the course of 2019-20 as the season — and all the rumours and reports that come with it — continues.

 1. Taylor Hall, LW, New Jersey Devils